 2. Spring clean your office life

-Make sure that after your last day, you update your social media – like LinkedIn – to show your new company and job title.
-Make sure to wait until after you leave your current role so that it doesn’t seem like you are too eager to run off to your new role.
-Play it cool.
-At least until you get home on your last day.
+Make sure that after your last day, you update your LinkedIn profile, and social media accounts, to show your new company and job title.
+Make sure to wait until after you leave your current role so that it doesn’t seem like you are too eager to run off to your new position.
+Play it cool – at least until you get home on your last day.

 3. Avoid the gossip train